Family of a New Zealand woman who died on a surgical tourism trip to Malaysia are calling for TVNZ to pull a reality TV show on the industry.

 If medical misconduct was ever found, the company would review the facilities and surgeons they worked with.
 Her company's clients were also made aware of potential complications, Reinsfield said.

-Beauty and the Beach was created and produced by New Zealand company 2B Media.
+was created and produced by New Zealand company 2B Media.
 Martin Cleave, the show's executive producer and managing director of 2B Media, said the company had vetted Gorgeous Getaways before filming started.

 "We went through 13 companies before we decided to go with [Gorgeous Getaways] and you'll find that with most of them something [adverse] has happened at some point," he said.